 This traditional pesto is perfect for pasta - you can serve it with spaghetti, fusilli, or whatever your favorite noodle is.
 It can be served with both hot and cold pasta dishes.
 The recipe is easily doubled or tripled if you want to make more and save some for later.

-Pesto can also be used on salads, on shrimp, with potatoes, or spread on flatbread pizzas.
+Pesto can also be used on salads, on shrimp, in pasta, or spread on toast with eggs!

 You can make pesto out of other fresh herbs as well - like our ramp pesto recipe!